scottbw/analytics-udd/extension.md

 String (255)

 ### Purpose
-Enables identification of a group of extensions by controlling organisation.
+Enables identification of a group of extensions by the controlling agent.

 ### Format
 String (255)